mindspore-ai/docs/install/mindspore_ascend310_install_source_en.md

-﻿# Installing MindSpore in Ascend 310 by Source Code Compilation
+﻿# Installing MindSpore in Ascend 310 by Source Code

 <!-- TOC -->